 While many people think of debt as things like credit cards or student loans, medical debt is one of the largest forms of debt in the United States.
 In fact, according to Debt.org, healthcare spending in the U.S. accounts for almost 18 percent of the country’s gross domestic product.

 All those healthcare expenses add up to big trouble for many Americans.
 Over a quarter of U.S. citizens between the ages of 18 and 64 say they can’t pay their medical bills.
-One problem for those who don’t or can’t pay their medical debt is getting other types of credit becomes a real problem.

 On this page:

 - Medical Debt Collections